A Multi-Faceted Study of Nematic Order Reconstruction in Microfluidic Channels: Passive and Active flows

 Similarly, for $-1\leq y<0$, integrating \eqref{eq:outer-theta-eqtn} yields

 Since $\Theta_y(0\pm)$ is unknown, we enforce the following boundary conditions at $y=0$ to give us an explicitly computable expression

 We now justify this jump condition.
-In the case of constant flow and pressure, OR solutions jump by $\pm 2 \omega\pi$, but OR-type solutions could have different jump conditions across the domain walls, hence the inclusion of the $\frac{k\pi}{2}$ term.
+In the case of constant flow and pressure, OR solutions jump by $\pm 2 \omega\pi$, but OR-type solutions could have different jump conditions across the domain walls, hence the inclusion of the $\frac{k\pi}{2}$ term (other jump terms are also possible).
+Substituting \eqref{eq:u-asymptotic} into \eqref{eq:outer-theta_y}, integrating, and imposing the boundary conditions, we have that